1. You love that stable smell (even if other people don’t!)

-Does anything quite compare to the feeling of seeing everything neat, clean tidy & hanging up?
+Does anything quite compare to the feeling of seeing everything neat, clean tidy and hanging up?
 It’s a tiny little triumph and it feels great.

-6. When your horse rubs itself in poop the moment you’ve finished cleaning him.
+6. When your horse rolls in poop the moment you’ve finished cleaning him.

 Come on.
 Work with me, here.
 Let’s agree not to rub ourselves in manure.